 Some Hyper Casual games consider that a user is engaged with the game if they, at least, play one game session (which usually takes between several seconds to few minutes).

-However, a Casino mobile game may consider that an engaged user has to at least play a spin in a slot machine, which only takes half a second, but the whole journey maybe longer.
-Casino players have to come across several pop-up offers, daily rewards in the lobby, friends’ interactions, and several more secondary in-game features.
-They go through a long path until they decide on a slot machine, open it and trigger the “spin button” to determine they are part of the DAU.
+However, a Casino mobile game may consider that an engaged user has to at least play a spin in a slot machine.
+This “spin” action, though, even if it only takes half a second, reaching to it can be way longer.
+Casino players usually get pop-up offers, daily rewards in the lobby, friends’ interactions, and several more secondary in-game features.
+They go through a long path.
+They must decide on a slot machine, open it and trigger the “spin button” to become part of the DAU.

 Therefore, you will have to decide which event will determine if your user is engaged.